 "His nose was the kind that had trouble with swing doors and reminded you of Rome's bloody history."Almost anytime a character has a large nose, he's a bad guy.
 Villains have big noses.
 They might be long and pointy, or a giant hook down their face, and may be emphasized with Creepy Shadowed Undereyes.
 Bonus points if he has a Badass Mustache that he can twirl like a true Dastardly Whiplash.
 But for whatever reason, bad guys rock the big noses.
 Maybe it's symbolic of how ugly they are on the inside?
 Maybe it's just to distinguish between the honest good guys and the less honest bad guys for the audience.
 No one nose.note It's one of the great mysteries of life.
-This is a common anti-Semitic stereotype, especially if the nose in question is crooked.
+This is a common anti-Semitic stereotype, especially if the nose in question is crooked and many Greedy Jew stereotypes can be found with some kind of beak-like nose.
 The word "schnoz" derives from "schnozzle" which in turn derives from the Yiddish "shnoits" for "snout".
-It's also sometimes done in Anime, but this is reference to Tengu, who are said to have large noses.
+It's also sometimes done in Anime, usually as a reference to Tengu, who are said to have large noses.
 Sister Trope to Villainous Cheekbones and Thin Chin of Sin.
 Compare Gag Nose, when it's played for laughs.

 open/close all folders